LizRem/lizrem.github.io/_pages/papers.md

 **Elizabeth Remfry and Rafael Henkin** (2025).
 Interoperability of standardised electronichealthcare records facilitates transfer learning.
 International Conference on Artificial Intelligence in Healthcare.

 **Elizabeth Remfry**, Jaya Chaturvedi, Sarah Markham, Elizabeth Ford and Mel Ramasawmy (2025).
 Co-design of an Animated Video to Explain Large Language Models and Their Use in Research.
 HealTAC.
+WINNER OF BEST POSTER.

 **Remfry, E.**, Henkin, R., Barnes, M.R. and Naik, A., 2024.
 Exploring Long-Term Prediction of Type 2 Diabetes Microvascular Complications.
 Machine Learning for Health. arXiv preprint arXiv:2412.01331.